css-raku/CSS-Module-raku/README.md

 CSS::Language is under construction as a validating parser for CSS1 CSS2.1 and CSS3.

-CSS::Language is an extension of [CSS::Grammar], but is able to parse specific properties along with functions and other arguments.
-Because of this it is able validate properties and produce property specific error messages.
-A second benefit is simpler and more specific ASTs.
+CSS::Language is an extension of [CSS::Grammar].
+It is able to parse and validate specific properties, including functions and other arguments.

 This module implements the following grammars and actions: